How Long Do You Have to Wait to Buy Again After a Short Sale?

-- Buying After a Chapter 7 or 11 Bankruptcy: four years
+- Buying after a Chapter 7 bankruptcy: Four years

 In addition to the waiting period, some loans require a minimum 10% down payment and a minimum FICO score.
-The home you purchase must be your principal residence, not a rental nor a vacation home.
+The home you purchase must be your principal residence, not a rental property or a vacation home.

-Being unable to afford the interest rate increase on your adjustable-rate mortgage is not considered a circumstance beyond your control.
+Waiting periods can be drastically shortened if there are extenuating circumstances, but you'll need documentation to prove the event.
+Being unable to afford an interest rate increase on your adjustable-rate mortgage is not considered a circumstance beyond your control.

 Other Loan Programs

-A few loans completed through the HAFA program in which a default has not been filed might allow a short sale to be reported as simply paid in full, which will make it relatively easy to buy another home.
-Moreover, some private banks will make portfolio loans the day after a short sale has been completed, providing borrowers qualify.
+A few loans completed through the HAFA program might allow a short sale to be reported as simply paid in full when a default hasn't been recorded.
+This can make it relatively easy to buy another home.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.